mariamaster/Data-Sources-and-Manipulation/README.md

 # Data-Sources-and-Manipulation

-**Programming Assignment 1:**
+**Programming Assignment 1**

   *Research question*: Do people order different foods at different times of day?

-**Programming Assignment 2:**
+**Programming Assignment 2**

    *Research question*: Is there an association between average household income and service requests?
 What is the relationship between average household income and non-parking-related service requests?
 What is the relationship between average household income and parking-related service requests?

+**Programming Assignment 3**

-**Programming Assignment 3:** *Research question*: Which data science tool is more popular in the data science/statistics community pandas or R?
+ *Research question*: Which data science tool is more popular in the data science/statistics community pandas or R?

+**Final Group Project**

-**Final Group Project:** *Research question*: Does the weather condition impact accidents within cities during the morning, afternoon, and evening of the day?
+ *Research question*: Does the weather condition impact accidents within cities during the morning, afternoon, and evening of the day?

     *Sub Questions*: